-Here's the problem: We recently heard from a French reader who's earned a spot at the New York Film Academy, and will be heading to the city for classes in the fall.
-The student was wondering what kind of documents might be required to rent an apartment.
+I’m a student from France and I just found out I got a spot at the New York Film Academy, so I will be heading to the city for classes in the fall.
+What kind of documents do I need to rent an apartment?

-[Editor's Note: An earlier version of this post was published in 2017 and has been updated with new information in July 2018.]
+[Editor's Note: Realty Bites tackles your NYC rental questions.
+Have a query for our experts?
+Drop us an email.
+We respect all requests for anonymity.
+An earlier version of this post was published in July 2020 and has been updated with new information for June 2021.]

 Gross Rent Calculator

 Some New York City landlords offer a free month (or more) at the beginning or end of a lease.
 The advertised rent is the net effective rent.
 The net effective rent is less than the amount you will actually have to pay --- known as your gross rent --- during your non-free months.